 “These are the giants,” said Jim Shedden, the AGO’s manager of publishing, of the photographers and filmmakers featured in the exhibit he co-curated.
 “The technology and the time, and its contradictions—that you can choose to be free in America, but many chose not to be free—these photographers were responding to that, that culture of conformity and oppression and blandness.”

 It was a time of easy American narratives.
-The United States, puffed up and buoyant after its triumphal interventions in the Second World War, revelled in their new place as a true global superpower.
+The United States, puffed up and buoyant after its triumphal interventions in the Second World War, revelled in its new place as a true global superpower.
 That rise, many believed at the time, was achieved through the ethos of its American dream: that anyone could do anything through hard work amid limited social barriers.
-But the most toxic social barrier of all became that paralyzing American dream; it allowed figures like Joseph McCarthy to protect American ideals by defining themselves against who they weren’t—those damn Soviet commies—at any cost.
-America, between the 1950s and 1980s, was an ascendant, flush country that wanted you to be as American as you could be, but under a specific set of national values.
-If you decided not to follow them, you were un-American—and there was nothing worse.
+But the most toxic social barrier of all became that same American dream; it allowed figures like Joseph McCarthy to protect American ideals by defining themselves against who they weren’t—those damn Soviet commies—at any cost.
+America, between the 1950s and 1980s, was an ascendant, flush country that wanted you to be as American as you could be, but under a specific, paralyzing set of national values.
+If you decided not to follow them, you were un-American—and there could be nothing worse.

 And so, as artists do, American photography rebelled.

-And you can see it in perhaps the crown jewel of the AGO’s exhibit, a collection of photos from “Casa Susanna,” a secreted-away New York compound where men would come to cross-dress, to cavort, to photograph each other to give proof of an existence they knew was real but felt they had to suffocate in American society.
+And you can see it in what may be the crown jewel of the AGO’s exhibit, a collection of photos from “Casa Susanna,” a secreted-away New York compound where men would come to cross-dress, to cavort, to photograph each other to give proof of an existence they knew was real but felt they had to suffocate to live in American society.
 “They needed to document the reality of their lived existence in order for that experience to be complete,” said Parsons.
 “Maybe there’s something particularly American about that, this sense of confirmation of reality.”

 Then a funny thing happened on the way to rebellion.
 Through sheer talent and the searing imagery, the outsiders became the institutional names of their medium.
 Perhaps that was always going to happen; as Parsons says, photos that resonate the most are the ones that “use photography to give us an image we don’t necessarily have in our own mind, or that we’re not familiar with.”
 Indeed, seeing their work today is to see a truer vision of America—perhaps a more recognizable America—than the vision of nuclear families and tidy lives.
 Images like the ones from these outsiders have now been pulled to the centre of American life.